 When it opened, the footbridge, which spans five carriageways, was the longest in the UK.
 The northbound side had an escalator taking people up into the "futuristic and robotic" southbound facilities.
 This escalator was later replaced by a soulless staircase.

 In the main amenity building, visitors from the northbound side arrived on a raised walkway, offering a view over the serving area.
 This walkway still survives, but the excitement has been lost.
 The land slopes towards the south, allowing for a below-ground floor that overlooks the HGV parking area - this was used as a transport café.
 This was also useful for hiding a deliveries bay, and ensured the amenity building wasn't too obtrusive in this suburban environment.

 MSA Branch, 1973.

 Washington tried to solider on with a mishmash of half-automated half-waitress service catering.
-It was described as "grossly underused" and "a very poor service" and the experiment was summarised by the government as "a howling flop".
+It was described as "grossly underused", "a very poor service" and the experiment was summarised by the government as "a howling flop".

 When Taverna were looking for a buyer in 1973, eventual owners Granada would have done anything to avoid getting Washington as part the deal.
 Taverna were so desperate to lose it that there were real fears it could be abandoned.
 Granada wanted Taverna's other sites, and eventually accepted that they'd have to get Washington with them.